funRiceGenes/funRiceGenes.github.io/_posts/A/2015-01-20-akin-b~akin-beta.md

 * **Genbank accession number**

 * **Key message**
-    + Down-regulated genes with U-rich sequences in their 3¡ä untranslated region (UTR) were selected from the microarray analysis of OsTZF1-OX.
-Two such genes were akin-¦Â and AOS.
+    + Down-regulated genes with U-rich sequences in their 3 untranslated region (UTR) were selected from the microarray analysis of OsTZF1-OX.
+Two such genes were akin and AOS.

 * **Connection**